YunoHost/apps/README.md

 ### How to make my app a High Quality app ?

-A High Quality app will be highlighted in the app list and mark as a level 8 app.
+A High Quality app will be highlighted in the app list and marked as a level 8 app.
 To become a High Quality app, a package have to follow the following rules:

 * The app should already be in the community list for 2 months.